jonathanSimonney/gitlog/Readme.md

 - A ```timeline.png``` week by week, such as "contributions in the last year" on github.
 - A ```commits.png``` file containing a scatter plot where  size of dots depends of the number of commits, on the horizontal axis the seven days of the week, and on the vertical axis the 24h of the day.
+- A ```commits_per_person.png``` file containing a scatter plot where  size of dots depends of the number of commits, on the horizontal axis the seven days of the week, and on the vertical axis the different contributors.
 - Others, if I have some other ideas.